-Dr. Adam Wells is a tenure earning Assistant Professor at the University of Central Florida in the College of Education and Human Performance’s Institute of Exercise Physiology and Wellness.
-He earned both his Masters and Doctoral Degrees in Exercise Physiology from UCF.
-Dr. Wells’ primary research interests include exercise immunology, nutrition, and sports performance.
-Dr. Wells also engages in research collaborations centered around the monitoring of sports performance in soccer athletes.
-Dr. Wells has over 40 scholarly works in peer-reviewed journals.
-As a member of the faculty at UCF, Dr. Wells plans to continue his research examining inflammatory and immune responses to exercise, as well as interventions that modulate these responses.
+Adam Wells is a tenured associate professor at the University of Central Florida in the College of Health Professions and Sciences’ School of Kinesiology and Physical Therapy.
+He also is a researcher within the Institute of Exercise Physiology and Rehabilitation Science.
+He earned both his masters and doctoral degrees in Exercise Physiology from UCF.
+Wells’ primary research interests include exercise immunology, nutrition, and sports performance.
+Wells also engages in research collaborations centered around the monitoring of sports performance in soccer athletes.
+Wells has over 40 scholarly works in peer-reviewed journals.
+As a member of the faculty at UCF, Wells plans to continue his research examining inflammatory and immune responses to exercise, as well as interventions that modulate these responses.

-- Ph.D., Exercise Physiology, University of Central Florida
+- Ph.D., Doctor of Philosophy, Education – Exercise Physiology, University of Central Florida

 - American Physiological Society, 2013 to present

 - National Strength & Conditioning Association, 2011 to present

 - American College of Sports Medicine, 2011 to present